RennyCode9/alx-zero_day/0x03-git/README.md

-This is a git folder
+This is an updated readme.